isomerpages/nea-cgs/_cgs-2024/Eco Schools/Keep Singapore Clean Video Competition 2024.md

 <p><strong>GIG International School – </strong>2<sup>nd</sup> Prize</p>
 <p><strong>Name of video</strong>: Return Your Tray, Make Kindness the Way!</p>
 <div class="iframe-wrapper">
-<iframe allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/FKD1nI3roZ8?si=QHOpqSMud2R8RkVW"></iframe>
+<iframe height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/FKD1nI3roZ8?si=Plwl7tJwe_a7FSMO"></iframe>
 </div>
-<p>&nbsp;The students observed that many of their peers assumed that cleaners
+<p>The students observed that many of their peers assumed that cleaners were
-were responsible for clearing trays from the tables at eating places.,</p>
+responsible for clearing trays from the tables at eating places.,</p>
 <p>The students reflected on how to raise awareness amongst their peers about
 public hygiene and how returning trays helped create a cleaner environment.
 The students created a video aimed to spread awareness of the importance